solkimicreb/react-stax/examples/docs/src/pages/state/intro/content.md

 # State Management

-State management is based on transparent reactivity, which means you don't have to explicitly tell which component should render when.
+State management is based on transparent reactivity, which means you don't have to explicitly control which component should render when.
 You can simply use the necessary parts of your state in your components and let easy-stack re-render them for you.

 ## Creating state stores

-State can be stored in any object, but state stores must be wrapped with `store()` before they are used. `store()` wraps your object in a transparent reactive Proxy, which is invisible from the outside.
+State can be stored in any object, but state stores must be wrapped with `store()` before they are used. `store()` wraps your object with a transparent reactive Proxy, which is invisible from the outside.
 The wrapped object behaves exactly like the original one.

 ```js
 import { store } from 'react-easy-stack';